-Join Doug Winnie for an in-depth discussion in this video Building event handlers for components, part of Up and Running with Windows Phone 8 Development.
+Join Doug Winnie for an in-depth discussion in this video Building event handlers for components, part of Learning Windows Phone 8 Development.

 In order for applications to respond to user events, we need to tell the app which user events we're going to respond to.
 In this video, we'll add event listeners to our XAML components that will trigger functionality in our code behind file, when specific user events take place.
 When we're done with this project, we will add tap events to each of our tip percentage buttons, and make sure they all respond to user events.
 To get started, if you're coming from the previous video, you can keep working with the project you currently have open.
 If not, open the Start project for this video.
 We'll be working with the MainPage.xaml file, so let's go ahead and open that up.